Siem Reap, Cambodia part 2

 The main one was the young girls on the streets who pretend to have babies and ask you for food and milk from the stores.
 IF you fall for this and buy it for them, the girls will sell that product back to the stores once you leave, making a profit.
 Also, those babies aren't theirs!
 They have borrowed them to make you think they are even more in need!

 One of my first nights in Siem Reap I was approached by one and for a split second I forgot about the warning I was given.
-All of a sudden it hit me and when I told her no and she came back me again I hit her with the truth!
-I told her no because... basically just telling her what I was told about her and she WAS NOT happy!
+All of a sudden it hit me and I told her "No." She came back to me again and I hit her with the truth!
+I told her "No, because..." basically just telling her what I was told about her and she WAS NOT happy!
 She actually growled at me and stomped off!

 Another warning I was given was to be aware of the